slatedocs/slate/source/includes/_introduction.md

 > We use application code to represent the application, ex: *OA* represents to OpenApply

-### School Agent sends Update Decisions
+### School Actor sends Update Decisions

-The School Agent decides on a series of data transformations to be applied to client applications, and sends them in Update Decisions.
+The School Actor decides on a series of data transformations to be applied to client applications, and sends them in Update Decisions.
 Different client applications may receive different transformations due to their internal differences.

 ### Applications process Update Decisions